Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Introduction

 \section{Introduction}

-A \textit{positional game} is a combinatorial game played on a hypergraph $H$, where two players take turns picking vertices of $H$ and the outcome is decided by one of several conventions.
-Let us mention two major ones: \begin{itemize}[noitemsep,nolistsep] \item In the \textit{Maker-Maker} convention, the winner is the player who first claims all vertices of some edge of $H$, or the game ends in a draw if no player achieves this.
-The first general formulation of this convention seemingly goes back to Hales and Jewett \cite{HJ63}, while the first general results are due to Erd\H{o}s and Selfridge \cite{ES73}.
-The game of tic-tac-toe and its generalizations \cite{HJ63} \cite{Bec08} are the most famous examples of Maker-Maker positional games. \item In the \textit{Maker-Breaker} convention, one player (Maker) wins if he claims all vertices of some edge of $H$, while the other (Breaker) wins if he can prevent this from happening.
+\textbf{Maker-Breaker games.} A \textit{positional game} is played on a hypergraph $H$, with two players who take turns picking vertices of $H$.
+There are several possible conventions of play, which determine the winner of the game.
+Let us mention two major ones: \begin{itemize}[noitemsep,nolistsep] \item In the \textit{Maker-Maker} convention, the winner is the player who first possesses all vertices of some edge of $H$.
+If no player achieves this, then the game ends in a draw.
+The first general formulation of this convention goes back to Hales and Jewett \cite{HJ63}, while the first general results are due to Erd\H{o}s and Selfridge \cite{ES73}.
+The game of tic-tac-toe and its generalizations \cite{HJ63,Bec08} are the most famous examples of Maker-Maker positional games. \item In the \textit{Maker-Breaker} convention, one player ("Maker") wins if she possesses all vertices of some edge of $H$, while the other ("Breaker") wins if he can prevent this from happening.
 No draw is possible here.
-The first general formulation of this convention is due to Beck and Csirmaz \cite{BC82}.
-The game of Hex and the Shannon switching game \cite{Gar61} \cite{Leh64} \cite{CE78} are the most famous examples of Maker-Breaker positional games. \end{itemize} This paper deals with the Maker-Breaker convention, which is the most studied in the literature.
+The first general formulation of this convention is due to Chv\'atal and Erd\H{o}s \cite{CE78}.
+The board game \textsc{Hex} \cite{Hei42,Nas52} and the Shannon switching game \cite{Gar61,Leh64,CE78} are the most famous examples of Maker-Breaker positional games. \end{itemize} This paper deals with the Maker-Breaker convention, which is the most studied in the literature as it possesses some nice properties (e.g., monotonicity properties).
+We always assume that Maker plays first: if Breaker plays first, then we can consider all possibilities of his first pick to reduce to the case where Maker plays first.
+Given a hypergraph $H$, there are two possibilities for the \textit{outcome} of the game: either Maker or Breaker has a winning strategy on $H$, and we say $H$ is a \textit{Maker win} or a \textit{Breaker win} accordingly.
+From an algorithmic point of view, the natural decision problem \makerbreaker takes an input hypergraph $H$ and returns "yes" if $H$ is a Maker win or "no" if $H$ is a Breaker win. \\ The Maker-Breaker game can be interpreted as a propositional logic problem.
+Indeed, it is directly linked with the \textsc{Quantified Boolean Formula} problem (\QBF), also known as \textsc{Quantified SAT} (\textsc{QSAT}), which differs from \textsc{SAT} in that each quantifier may be existential or universal.
+These types can be assumed to alternate, so that \QBF comes down to a game played on a formula in conjunctive normal form (CNF) where two players take turns choosing truth values for the variables: "Satisfier" (resp.
+"Falsifier") wants the formula to end up true (resp. false).
+Schaefer \cite{Sch78} introduced an unordered version of \QBF, which we will call \UQBF from here onwards, where a player's turn consists in choosing a variable and a truth value for it, instead of the variables arriving in a predetermined order.
+We always assume that Falsifier starts.
+In the particular case of a CNF formula which is positive, i.e., whose literals are all positive, Satisfier (resp.
+Falsifier) always puts the variables he (resp. she) picks to true (resp. false), so the game is equivalent to the Maker-Breaker game: Falsifier is Maker, Satisfier is Breaker, and clauses correspond to edges.
+Therefore, \makerbreaker is the restriction of \UQBF to positive CNF formulas.